hayesgm/hyperbuffs/README.md

 ## Getting Started

-To use HyperBuffs, you'll need to define some protobufs, add the proto definitions to your routes, and then rebuild your requests to take and return protobufs.
+To use HyperBuffs, you'll need to define some protobufs, add the service definitions to your routes, and then build your controller actions to take and return protobufs.
 The following walks through an example of this.

   1. Add your protobuf definitions, e.g.:

-    `lib/defs.ex`
+    `priv/proto/services.proto`

     ```elixir
-    defmodule Defs do
-      use Protobuf, from: Path.wildcard(Path.expand("../definitions/**/*.proto", __DIR__))
-    end
-    ```

-    `definitions/example.proto`

-    ```protobuf
     syntax = "proto3";

     message NameTag {